WhiteHouse/drushsubtree/README.md

     changes out cleanly.
 For projects that are NOT stored in a subtree, this will make it easy for you to break custom projects out of your site repo and make them stand-alone projects later, without losing your commit history.
+  - To keep things light, clean, and simple: Only add subtrees to your code base for projects (or forks) you maintain or actively work on.
+Use vanilla Drush Make downloads for everything else.
+  - Subtree add/pull/merge commits don't like to be rebased.
+Avoid running these commands in the middle of active development, during a part of your project's history that's likely to be rewritten before you publish.

 Build Manager integration
 -------------------------